Code-Institute-Submissions/MSP-6/README.md

 ## User Functionality

 User acceptance testing will be conducted on an ongoing basis.
 Prior to each git push, an exploratory testing session will occur.

+Time will be spent testing the website in desktop browsers (Chrome, firefox, edge), tablet sizes, mobile size.

 Once a working prototype is available, a third-party individual will review the website as an independent user with no prior knowledge of its purpose (or project criteria).
 Feedback from this session will be used to further develop and/or amend the site.